FinnSkers/PORTMAN_The-Portfolio-Maker/README.md

-# PORTMAN_The-Portfolio-Maker
+# PORTMAN: The Portfolio Maker

-## CV-to-Dynamic-Website Generator
+## PORTMAN: CV-to-Dynamic-Website Generator

-A modern, open-source system that transforms a user's CV into a dynamic, multi-page, and responsive website using AI and modern web technologies.
+PORTMAN is a modern, open-source system that transforms a user's CV into a dynamic, multi-page, and responsive website using AI and modern web technologies.
 This project is fully dynamic, scalable, and extensible, with a focus on user experience, accessibility, and future enhancements.

 ---